 This “liquid gold”, as Homer called it, is thought to be one of the key secrets of longevity.
 But could it really be the staple that could save our lives?
 Olive oil is rich in vitamin E, monounsaturated fatty acids and antioxidants.

-So how is this translated in actual benefits for our health?
+So how is this translated into actual benefits for our health?

 Cuts cancer risk